in28minutes/programmingabc.com/_posts/2019-09-13-java-printf-to-format-your-console-output.md

 ---
 layout:     post
 title:      Java Printf - How to format console output
-date:       2018-09-09 08:16:00
+date:       2018-09-12 11:58:00
-summary:    Explains how easy it is to format console output, using Java library methods
+summary:    Format your Java Console output with printf
 categories: Java
-permalink:  /printf-how-to-format-console-output
+permalink:  /introduction-to-printf-format-java-console-output
 ---

 ## You will learn